-- Provide girls with space to debate and develop their own views on religion, spirituality and the wider world - Allow students to reflect on ultimate questions about the meaning and purpose of life - Help girls understand the extraordinary diversity of views held by religious people - Help girls develop argumentative written skills.
+- Provide pupils with space to debate and develop their own views on religion, spirituality and the wider world - Allow students to reflect on ultimate questions about the meaning and purpose of life - Help pupils understand the extraordinary diversity of views held by religious people - Help pupils develop argumentative written skills.
 Can you back up your views?